 FluentU: Immersion Learning That Works from Anywhere

-> On FluentU, you’ll find everything from German movie trailers to music videos to inspiring speeches and more.
-Each video comes with interactive subtitles–click any unfamiliar word for an instant definition, grammar info and useful examples.
+Each video comes with interactive subtitles–hover over any unfamiliar word for an instant definition, grammar info and useful examples.
 There are also professionally translated English captions that you can toggle on or off as needed.

-> When you’re done watching a video, you’ll get flashcards and fun quizzes to make sure you retain everything you’ve learned.
+When you’re done watching a video, you’ll get flashcards and fun quizzes to make sure you retain everything you’ve learned.
 It’s the perfect blend of immersion and active practice to quickly learn how to speak German like the natives do.

 There are six levels of video lessons from absolute beginner to upper-advanced.
 In addition to the authentic videos, FluentU also includes grammar and vocabulary video lessons specifically for beginners that can be followed sequentially.

 Each video is easily organized by level and genre, and you can also use the convenient search box to find videos related to specific topics or terms.